sahilmdeshmukh/function-call-finetune/PLAN.md

 ## 0. The headline

-You're an Agentic AI engineer.
-P1 showed you *orchestrate* agents.
-P2 showed you *build tools* for agents.
 P3 shows you *train a model* that's specifically good at using tools — by fine-tuning the latest open model (Gemma 4 E4B, April 2026) on the Salesforce xLAM-60k function-calling dataset.

 **Total cost: $0.** Free Colab T4 for training.
 Free HF Hub for model hosting.
 Free Groq + Gemini AI Studio for eval baselines.
 Free everything.